Serial film

 A serial film, film serial (or just serial), movie serial, or chapter play, is a motion picture form popular during the first half of the 20th century, consisting of a series of short subjects exhibited in consecutive order at one theater, generally advancing weekly, until the series is completed.
 Usually, each serial involves a single set of characters, protagonistic and antagonistic, involved in a single story.
 The film is edited into chapters, after the fashion of serial fiction, and the episodes should not be shown out of order, as individual chapters, or as part of a random collection of short subjects.

 Each chapter was screened at a movie theater for one week, and typically ended with a cliffhanger, in which characters found themselves in perilous situations with little apparent chance of escape.
 Viewers had to return each week to see the cliffhangers resolved and to follow the continuing story.
-Movie serials were especially popular with children, and for many youths in the first half of the 20th century a typical Saturday matinee at the movies included at least one chapter of a serial, along with animated cartoons, newsreels, and two feature films.
+Movie serials were especially popular with children, and for many youths in the first half of the 20th century a typical Saturday matinée at the movies included at least one chapter of a serial, along with animated cartoons, newsreels, and two feature films.

 There were films covering many genres, including crime fiction, espionage, comic book or comic strip characters, science fiction, and jungle adventures.
 Many serials were Westerns, since those were the least expensive to film.
 Although most serials were filmed economically, some were made at significant expense.
 The Flash Gordon serial and its sequels, for instance, were major productions in their times.
 Serials were action-packed stories that usually involved a hero (or heroes) battling an evil villain and rescuing a damsel in distress.
 The villain would continually place the hero into inescapable death traps, or the heroine would be placed into a lethal peril and the hero would come to her rescue.
 The hero and heroine would face one trap after another, battling countless thugs and henchmen, before finally defeating the villain.